OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

 2. Start Android Studio

-3. Click on "Open an existing Android Studio project" and select the folder that contains the the project, then open the "Android" folder and select the build.gradle file.
+3. Click on "Open an existing Android Studio project" and select the folder that contains the the project, then open the "MeetingManagerAndroid" folder inside of the "Android" folder and select the build.gradle file.
 This will trigger the initial build.

 4. Click Run > Run 'app' or click the green triangle play button.